HOW TO WITHDRAW (Stop Taking Lessons)

 We are sorry to hear that you would like to stop taking lessons.
 Life gets busy at times and we understand that.
 We want you to know all of your options so you can decide whether withdrawing is the best option for you at this time.

-If you ARE GOING ON VACATION IN THE SUMMER and intend to return, you are in the wrong place!
-You should be holding your spot.
+If you ARE GOING ON VACATION IN THE SUMMER or have other summer obligations and intend to return to lessons, you are in the wrong place!

 If you are having schedule conflicts and your lesson time is not working for you, we can change your lesson time going forward.